Call for Participation

 Submission Deadlines and Registered Artists Notification Dates

-We will notify artists if their project has been selected to be part of FIGMENT Toronto Weekend 2016.
+We will notify artists if their project has been selected to be part of FIGMENT Toronto 2019.

 As soon as we have accepted your project, we will hook you up with one of our FIGMENT Team Curators.
-He or she will be your contact, guiding light and trouble-shooter in the time leading up to and throughout FIGMENT Weekend.
+He or she will be your contact, guiding light and trouble-shooter in the time leading up to and throughout the FIGMENT 2018 event.

 Entries are encouraged from individuals or teams of any age or experience level, provided they are prepared to carry out the project.